Car Battery Warning Signs: When to Replace It

 1. Difficulty In Starting The Ignition

-If you are having issues starting your car, it can be a clear notification that your car battery is faulty or end of its lifespan.
+If you are having issues starting your car, it can be a clear indication that your car battery is faulty or end of its lifespan.
 Over time, the elements inside a vehicle wear out and lose their usefulness.

 This consequent in a longer charging time from the alternator, leading to the engine taking extra time to start.
-This is crucial not to wait for the battery to properly die prior to replacing it, as it can leave you stranded with an engine that would not start.
+This is crucial not to wait for the battery to properly die prior to replacing it, as it can leave you stranded with an engine that will not start.

 2. Dashboard Lights & Lighting Issues

 In case the warning lights on your dashboard suddenly light up, particularly the check engine light, this is important not to ignore them.
-It can be a dead battery sign on car or the vehicle’s systems.
-This can suggest that the alternator is no more able to charge the battery, or the battery itself has weakened and is losing power.
+It can be a dead battery sign on a car or the vehicle’s systems.
+This can suggest that the alternator is no longer able to charge the battery, or the battery itself has weakened and is losing power.

 Maintaining a close eye on your check engine light can show you possible battery problems and allow you to change it before it becomes a big issue.